pybites/pybites.github.io-source/content/django-zip.md

 		'archive',
 	]

+While here, let's also load the secret key from our venv (`venv/bin/activate`) as defined earlier:

+	SECRET_KEY = os.environ['SECRET_KEY']

-Lastly let's sync the DB and create a superuser to login to Django's admin back-end:
+Lastly let's sync the pending migrations to our default sqlite DB and create a superuser to access Django's admin back-end:

 	(venv) [bobbelderbos@imac django-archive]$ python manage.py migrate
 	Operations to perform: